-The Company reports its results of operations under three reportable segments: Malibu U.S., Malibu Australia, and Cobalt, based on its boat manufacturing operations.
+The Company reports its results of operations under four reportable segments: Malibu U.S., Malibu Australia, Cobalt, and Pursuit, based on its boat manufacturing operations.
 The Malibu U.S. and Malibu Australia segments participate in the manufacturing, distribution, marketing and sale of Malibu and Axis performance sport boats.
 The Malibu U.S. segment primarily serves markets in North America, South America, Europe, and Asia while the Malibu Australia operating segment principally serves the Australian and New Zealand markets.
-The Company's Cobalt segment participates in the manufacturing, distribution, marketing and sale of Cobalt boats throughout the world.
-See Note 17 for more information.
+The Company's Cobalt and Pursuit segments participate in the manufacturing, distribution, marketing and sale of Cobalt and Pursuit boats throughout the world, respectively.
+See Note 19 for more information.